 The Fish and Wildlife Service has reclassified the June sucker, a Utah fish, from endangered to threatened with a section 4(d) rule.
 The rule is effective February 3, 2021.

 FWS Reclassifies June Sucker to Threatened with a Section 4(d) Rule

-NMFS Proposes Incidental Take Permits for Marine Mammals
+NMFS Proposes Incidental Take of Marine Mammal Rule Change

-The Fish and Wildlife Service has proposed to list two species of crayfish as threatened under the Endangered Species Act under section 4(d).
-The agency is accepting comments on the proposal until November 16, 2020.
+The U.S. Fish and Wildlife Service has proposed to list the peppered chub, a freshwater fish, as an endangered species under the Endangered Species Act.
+The agency is accepting comments on the proposed rule until February 1, 2021.